Letter of Map Amendment

 • Letter of Map Amendment (LOMA): A document issued by FEMA showing that an existing structure — that is on naturally high ground— would not be inundated by the base flood.

 To get a LOMA, the property owner can provide documentation, such as an elevation certificate, to demonstrate that the property is at a higher elevation than the base flood elevation.
 If FEMA grants the LOMA, the property owner will receive a letter stating that the property is no longer in a high-risk flood zone and flood insurance will no longer be required.
+The property owner can send the determination document to their lender and request that the federal flood insurance requirement for the structure be removed.

 If a LOMA removes a structure from a Special Flood Hazard Area, and if the lender waives the flood insurance purchase requirement, a premium refund for the current policy term may be obtained.